Construction Identification and Disambiguation Using BERT: A Case Study of NPN: The NPN Construction

 The NPN construction \citep{Jackendoff_2008} follows the general pattern of Noun + Preposition + Noun.
 Below are 2 examples of the NPN construction.
 These examples, along with all others, are taken from the Corpus of Contemporary American English (COCA, \citealt{Davies_2010}).

 \ex.
 There is a rebellious quality to your \textbf{day to day} responses which have not gone unnoticed.

 \ex.
 I need you to get this \textbf{word for word}.

-Given the general rules of English, the NPN construction has several unique properties.
+Given the general rules of English, the NPN construction has several unique properties, which we argue separate it from more ``core'' linguistic phenomena.
 Firstly, the nouns almost always lack determiners, which is unusual for count nouns like ``day''.
 Secondly, the construction can occur in a variety of syntactic positions, including as an adverbial modifier (as in \cref{ex:second}) and as a prenominal modifier (as in \cref{ex:first}).
 Finally, it conveys a meaning which is not entirely predictable from its components, and varies considerably depending on the preposition.
 Common meanings of the NPN construction are the \sem{succession} meaning (shown in \cref{ex:first}) and the \sem{matching/comparison} meaning (shown in \cref{ex:second}).
 See \citet{Jackendoff_2008} for an overview of the NPN construction and the common meanings associated with various prepositional lemmas.

 While it is conceptually and intuitively appealing to think of NPN as a single construction, some work has argued in favor of viewing NPN as a group of related constructions, which are linked within the mind but not necessarily dominated by a single overarching abstract NPN construction \citep{Sommerer_Baumann_2021}.
 Due to the wide variety of meanings and distributions of the different NPN constructions, we choose to limit our focus to a single subtype of NPNs, which all share the lemma ``to'' as their preposition, which we refer to as the N\textit{to}N construction.
 There is still considerable semantic variation even within the N\textit{to}N construction, with 2 broad meanings that we highlight: \sem{succession} (shown in \cref{ex:third}) and \sem{juxtaposition} (shown in \cref{ex:fourth}).